Spaceface16518/rust-tiny-markdown-compiler-tutorial/tutorial.md

 a lot of features behind the scenes that make it feel like a higher-level language, while at the same time requiring a closer-to-the-metal mindset.
-Here, the expression `std::env::args()` exposes an evironment variable of type `std::env::Args`, and then *collects* the arguments into a vector--to be used as the return value.
+Here, the expression `std::env::args()` exposes an evironment variable of type `std::env::Args`, and then *collects* the arguments into a vector—to be used as the return value.

-The `.collect()` part of this takes the arguments and converts them into a `std::iter::Iterator<std::string::String>`--which, as you can see, is a generic `Iterator` type (from which a `Vec` is derived) of type `std::string::String`.
+The `.collect()` part of this takes the arguments and converts them into a `std::iter::Iterator<std::string::String>`—which, as you can see, is a generic `Iterator` type (from which a `Vec` is derived) of type `std::string::String`.
 If you guessed that `Vec<std::string::String>` and `Vec<String>` are the same thing, then you guessed right!